 Below is a snapshot of the key themes unveiled in the report.

-Through the effects of COVID-19, 2020 has faced an uncertainty period as populations scrambled to adapt to a rapidly changing society.
-Even though most communities have now adjusted to a new lifestyle and calendars become productive once more, PwC reports that most experts still predict the real estate market to fall anywhere between 5-10% in prices overall.
+Through the effects of COVID-19, 2020 has faced an uncertain period as populations scrambled to adapt to a rapidly changing society.
+Even though most communities have now adjusted to a new lifestyle and calendars have become productive once more, PwC reports that most experts still predict the real estate market to fall anywhere between 5-10% in prices overall.

 However, it is believed that “industrial properties, data centers and single-family homes are expected to rise in value, while retail and hospitality will see the largest decline,” states PwC.
 The mystery rests on the long-term outlook, as it will rely on the global effort to control and stem the virus.

 Exodus to the Suburbs

 Suburban neighbourhoods have had a sizable increase in growth since the need for health and safety arose.
 Lower-density districts have begun to attract more and more potential homeowners.
 PwC states that “remote work and higher taxes in large cities due to declining tourism and business tax revenue are contributing to the shift away from an urban core.”

 Work from Home Changes Office Outlook and Real Estate Values

 The most notable of change that have been brought on by COVID-19 has been the sudden shift from office congregating to digital workspaces, with considerable success from companies who implemented it effectively.
 PwC conducted a study and stated that 94% of professionals in the real estate industry predict that companies will allow at least some form of part-time remote work after global stabilization.
 PwC also stated that 60% of professionals predict that companies will better comply with the social distancing measures by expanding their office and collaboration spaces.